Sierra Marutaní

 Park History

-Sierra Marutaní was designated a Natural Monument by the Venezuelan government under the authority of the Ministry of Environment, as part of a series of declarations protecting tepui landscapes in Bolívar State.
-The designation recognises the irreplaceable geological and biological heritage of the Guiana Highlands.
-Venezuela's network of protected tepuis, which includes Canaima National Park (a UNESCO World Heritage Site), represents one of the most comprehensive tepui conservation systems in South America.
-Sierra Marutaní specifically safeguards a massif outside Canaima's boundaries, ensuring contiguous landscape-level protection.
-Management falls under INPARQUES (Instituto Nacional de Parques), the Venezuelan national parks authority, though resources for active management remain constrained.
+Sierra Marutaní was designated a Natural Monument by the Venezuelan government as part of a series of declarations protecting tepui landscapes in Bolívar State, formally gazetted on 18 January 1991 under the broader Formaciones de Tepuyes decree covering 25 tepui formations.
+[1] The designation recognises the irreplaceable geological and biological heritage of the Guiana Highlands.
+Venezuela's network of protected tepuis, which includes Canaima National Park (established 1962 and a UNESCO World Heritage Site since 1994), represents one of the most comprehensive tepui conservation systems in South America.
+[2] Sierra Marutaní specifically safeguards a massif outside Canaima's boundaries, ensuring contiguous landscape-level protection.
+Management falls under INPARQUES, the Venezuelan national parks authority.

 Major Trails And Attractions

 Access to Sierra Marutaní is limited by its remote location within the Gran Sabana.
-The principal approach follows dirt tracks from the Gran Sabana highway toward the monument boundary, requiring 4WD vehicles.
+The principal approach follows tracks from the Gran Sabana highway toward the monument boundary, requiring 4WD vehicles.
 Guided hikes with Pemón guides lead to viewpoints overlooking the tepui's vertical walls and to the river headwaters at the base of the cliffs.
-The summit is accessible only to experienced trekkers with technical climbing equipment and indigenous guides, as no established trail reaches the plateau.
+The summit is accessible only to experienced trekkers with appropriate equipment and indigenous guides.
 The dramatic cliffs and waterfalls spilling from the summit are visible from the savanna and constitute the main visual attraction.
 Birdwatching at forest-savanna margins attracts naturalists seeking tepui-endemic species.
 Photography of the geological formations and endemic plants is a primary activity for scientific visitors.

 Visitor Facilities And Travel

 Visitor infrastructure within Sierra Marutaní is minimal.
 There are no staffed ranger stations, visitor centres, or formal campsites within the monument itself.
-Travellers typically base themselves in Santa Elena de Uairén, the main town of the Gran Sabana municipality approximately 100 km southeast, which offers lodging, restaurants, and tour operators.
+Travellers typically base themselves in Santa Elena de Uairén, the main town of the Gran Sabana municipality approximately 150 km southeast, which offers lodging, restaurants, and tour operators.
 Pemón guides from nearby communities are essential for navigation and are available for hire through local operators.
 Entry formalities are managed through INPARQUES offices in Santa Elena.
 Visitors must carry all food, water, and camping equipment.
 A 4WD vehicle or organised tour is mandatory.
-The nearest airport is Canaima (domestic) or Puerto Ordaz, with connections to Caracas.
 All visitors should carry Venezuelan currency; card payments are unavailable in the Gran Sabana.

 Conservation And Sustainability